MaterializeInc/materialize/doc/developer/design/20230110_window_functions.md

    ROWS BETWEEN 5 PRECEDING AND CURRENT ROW)
 FROM transactions;
 ```

-These operate on so-called **frames**, i.e., a certain subset of a window partition.
-Frames are specified in relation to the current row.
-For example, "sum up column `x` for the preceding 5 rows from the current row".
-For all the frame options, see https://www.postgresql.org/docs/current/sql-expressions.html#SYNTAX-WINDOW-FUNCTIONS

 There is a special case where the frame includes the entire window partition: An aggregation where the frame is both UNBOUNDED PRECEDING and UNBOUNDED FOLLOWING at the same time (or having no ORDER BY achieves a similar effect) should be transformed to a grouped aggregation + self join.